1-Ethynylcyclohexanol

-1-Ethynylcyclohexanol (ECX) is an alkynyl alcohol derivative which is both a synthetic precursor to, and an active metabolite of the tranquilizer ethinamate, and has similar sedative, anticonvulsant and muscle relaxant effects.
+1-Ethynylcyclohexanol (ECX) is an alkynyl alcohol derivative which is both a synthetic precursor to, and active metabolite of, the hypnotic/soporific drug, ethinamate, and has similar sedative, anticonvulsant and muscle relaxant effects.
 It has been sold as a designer drug, first being identified in the UK in March 2012.

 Preparation

-1-Ethynylcyclohexanol can be prepared from cyclohexanone by the reacting it with sodium acetylide in liquid ammonia, followed by an acidic work-up.
+1-Ethynylcyclohexanol can be prepared from cyclohexanone by reacting it with sodium acetylide in liquid ammonia, followed by an acidic work-up.

 Acetylene also directly reacts with cyclohexanone under basic conditions in liquid ammonia.
-The base is usually sodium hydroxide or potassium hydroxide.
-The base deprotonates the acetylene, which then attacks the carbonyl group.
-The alkoxide is then converted to the alcohol by the proton that was removed from the acetylene.
+The base, which is usually sodium hydroxide or potassium hydroxide, deprotonates the acetylene, which then attacks the carbonyl group.
+The resulting alkoxide is then converted to the alcohol by the proton that was removed from the acetylene.